dmack152/Kryszard-s-PD2-Loot-Filter/README.md

 To add this in, go to your PD2 folder and then filters --> Local.
 Save the .filter file here.
 Then on the launcher go to item filters and select local and select the one you just added.

+**When this gets updated, you must copy and paste the filter code over your previous code in your local file.
+Or redownload and paste it over the old file**

 ![image](https://user-images.githubusercontent.com/25261174/235166806-538eb480-f8db-4282-a9f6-dc35804b1ab7.png)